-The regular parking of vehicles on public property roadways detracts from the bucolic tranquility of, "A Town Within a Forest" nature of the Town and may creates safety problems as there are no sidewalks and the streets are heavily used by pedestrians and bicyclists.
+The regular parking of vehicles on public roadways detracts from the tranquility of, "A Town Within a Forest" and creates safety problems as there are no sidewalks and the streets are heavily used by pedestrians and bicyclists.
 The "Parking Policy" (Section 3.2) portion of this Comprehensive Plan provides more details and policy strategies to guide actions by the Mayor and Council regarding parking of motor vehicles on public property.